actonbp/bingappliedstats/README.md

 # advbusinessstats
-Repo for Advanced Business Stats Class
+Repo for applied stats classes at Binghamton University -- started by Bryan Acton & Shane McCarty